UPDATE: Article Updated by Brian Acton 3/9/18

 Authorized User Status

 If you have a close friend or family member with a credit card, you could ask if they would be willing to add you as an authorized user.
 Authorized users can use the primary cardholder’s credit card and piggyback off their credit card activity.
 Even if you never use the card, card activity can still be reported to the credit bureaus and used to boost your credit.

 This method comes with some risks, as your credit report will reflect how the card is used.
 If you or the primary cardholder racks up an excessive balance or misses payments, that activity could end up damaging your credit.
 It’s important that both you and the cardholder trust each other to use the card responsibly.

 Make sure to verify with the credit card company that they report card activity for authorized users; otherwise, you’ll be wasting your time.

 Credit Builder Loans

-Credit unions and banks sometimes offer credit builder loans to help borrowers build credit.
+Credit unions, banks, and other companies sometimes offer credit builder loans to help borrowers build credit.
 Typically, you borrow a small amount (often $1,000 or less), which is put into a CD or savings account.
 You make payments for a set amount of time until the loan is paid off, at which time you can access the funds.
 Basically, you’re paying off your loan ahead of time.